mperezcarrasco/AnomalyALeRCE/README.md

 Install Docker by following the instructions [here](https://docs.docker.com/get-docker/).

-The `Dockerfile` contains all the configurations required to run the Anomaly Detector framework.
+The `Dockerfile` contains all the configurations required to run the container for the Anomaly Detector framework.
 You don't need to modify it directly.
 Instead, use the provided scripts build_container.sh and run_container.sh to handle the container setup for you.

 ### Building the container
 To build the container, run the following command: